npm/npm/doc/config.md

 Automatically activate a package after installation, if there is not an active version already.
 Set to "always" to always activate when installing.

+### update-dependents

+Default: true

+Automatically update a package's dependencies after installation, if it is the newest version installed.
+Set to "always" to update dependents when a new version is installed, even if it's not the newest.

 ### root

 Default: `$INSTALL_PREFIX/lib/node`